SepulchralVerdigris/path2victory/Base Game.md

 ### Line of sight

 Melee and Ranged attacks require the attacker to have line of sight to the target – in other words, to be able to see the target.
-Attacks that have an area of effect only require line of sight to the first square of the area of effect (to give an example, a creature needs to be able to see the square they are throwing a grenade into, but it explodes into the squares beyond even if they are shrouded in darkness).

-If you can draw a line between any point on the space your attacking figure occupies and any point on the space the target occupies, without it passing through solid or opaque terrain, the attacker has line of sight.
+If the attacking player can draw a line between any point on the space their attacking figure occupies and any point on the space the target occupies, without it passing through solid or opaque terrain, the attacker has line of sight.

+Area effects ignore opaque terrain: they have line of sight if they do not pass through solid terrain.

 ### Cover

 Cover refers to things that physically interfere with the attack.
 Foliage, a low wall and a fellow combatant are all forms of cover.
 Cover applies against strikes (attacks that target Armor) and against other attacks that target Reflex.

-When a creature is the target of an applicable attack, the defending player can draw a line between any point on the attacking figure’s space and any point on the target’s space.
+The attacking player chooses the point in the attacking creature's space from which the attack originates.
+The defending player then chooses any point in the target's space.
+Imagine a line between those two points.
+Use the same point on the attacker's space for each target if there are multiple targets.

 Make a cover check for:

 * Each piece of obstructing, solid or opaque terrain that the line passes through.

-* Each figure of the same height or shorter than both attacker and defender that the line passes through.
+* Each figure of the same size or smaller than both attacker and defender that the line passes through.

 In order from closest to the attacker to farthest from the attacker.
 If terrain is in the same square as a figure, roll for the terrain first.